-Selecta Biosciences is applying its SVP™ technology to antigen-specific immune tolerance to gene therapy.
+Selecta Biosciences, Inc. is applying its SVP™ technology to antigen-specific immune tolerance to gene therapy.

 In collaboration with Genethon, a not-for profit company focusing on gene therapies, we conducted a preclinical study in mice in which we observed the ability of SVP-Rapamycin to mitigate the formation of ADAs to AAV-based gene therapy vectors, thereby enabling repeat dosing.

 Selecta has obtained an exclusive license to Anc80, an in silico designed gene therapy vector, from Massachusetts Eye and Ear.
 Anc80 has demonstrated the potential to provide superior gene expression levels in the liver compared to naturally-occurring adeno-associated viral vectors (AAVs) that are currently in clinical development.
 Anc80, a next-generation engineered gene therapy vector, is synthetic in nature and has been shown to have reduced cross-reactivity with commonly used AAV vectors.

 Gene therapy is a promising area that often uses naturally-occurring viruses (like AAV) or engineered compounds (like Anc80) as a delivery mechanism to place corrective genetic material into cells to treat genetic diseases.
 In clinical trials, AAV vectors have been observed to induce undesired immunogenicity, which potentially limits the durability of the efficacy of the first dose of gene therapy and significantly reduces the efficacy of any subsequent dose of the gene therapy.
 Based on our preclinical data, we intend to develop SVP-Rapamycin (SEL-110) to enable repeat dosing of viral vector based gene therapies via systemic routes of administration.